bobacktech/bionic-boarder-simulation-tool/README.md

 *  **COMM_ALIVE**
 *  **COMM_BIONIC_BOARDER** - Custom Command

-See VESC BLDC [datatypes.h](https://github.com/vedderb/bldc/blob/release_6_00/datatypes.h) for more details about the above commands.

-Communication with the simulated VESC is done over classic Bluetooth.
-The PC that the simulation executes on requires an HC-06 (or equivalent) UART to classic Bluetooth module connected to the PC using an FTDI USB adapter.
+Communication with the simulated VESC is done over a serial connection.
+A serial device must be available on the PC for the simulation to execute.

 ### Supported VESC BLDC firmware versions
 * [6.00](https://github.com/vedderb/bldc/tree/release_6_00)